palletops/docker-golang-builder/README.md

 # docker-golang-builder

-An image that can build a go source repository.
-All built artifacts from `GOPATH/bin` will be put into `/usr/local/bin`.
-The golang compiler is removed from the resulting image, as is any source installed by `go get`.
+An image that allows you to use a Dockerfile as a Go build tool.
+You can build a Go source repository and deploy the artifacts onto the resulting image.
+No compiler or source code is left on the resulting image.

 Available as [pallet/golang-builder][pallet-golang-builder].